 Parking on the UC Berkeley campus is very difficult.
 Street parking at meters is free after 6 p.m.
 In nonmetered areas, parking is free for two hours and unregulated after 7 p.m.
 A limited number of permits are available through the City of Berkeley for an annual fee, which exempts you from the two-hour limit.
 Please see the City of Berkeley parking website for more information.
 Meters are free with a California disabled placard.

-How do I report an issue in my room, computer/printer issues, or request maintenance?
+How do I report a maintenance issue in my room?

-Submit a work order and the Physical Operations team will process requests.
+Submit a work order online through your portal and the Physical Operations team will process your request.

 To Create a Work Order:

 1) Login to the StarRez Portal using the same username and password created for your I-House application